RobertFoss79/diet_tracker/README.md

 Currently in development.
 Core data entry functions are being scaffolded.
 Future features will include summary analytics and file output.

+## Data Sources

+All metrics and activity data are recorded using real-world tools:

+- **BeWell Scale**: Used for weekly body composition metrics including weight, body fat %, visceral fat, muscle mass, bone mass, and more.
+- **Samsung Galaxy Watch6**: Used to track daily walks, including distance, duration, average heart rate, calories burned, and step count.

+These devices provide consistent, structured data that feeds into the tracker.
+The program is designed to be flexible—users can adapt it to their own gear and measurement routines.

 ## How to Use

 Run the program in terminal and follow the prompts to enter daily data.
 All entries are stored in memory or written to file (depending on version).